SpaceDice9/BufferTemplates/README.md

 This is a modification of this post: https://devforum.roblox.com/t/buffertemplates-a-super-aggressive-compression-library/2436237/

 > WARNING: BufferTemplates is in alpha and a proof of concept. **DO NOT USE THIS IN PRODUCTION OR LIVE EXPERIENCES**.
-I'm being serious.
-I made this in a single day and did not thoroughly debug it!

 ___
 # What is BufferTemplates?